org-trello/org-trello/README.md

 <kbd>C-c o u</kbd> | `M-x org-trello/unassign-me`                     | Unassign one-self from the current card
 <kbd>C-c o j</kbd> | `M-x org-trello/jump-to-card`                    | Jump to current card
 <kbd>C-c o J</kbd> | `M-x org-trello/jump-to-trello-board`            | Jump to current trello board
-<kbd>C-c o M</kbd> | `M-x org-trello/migrate-checkbox-to-overlays`    | Migrate the use of checkbox to overlays (to hide the checkbox properties from the user).
-This is to be used once after the installation of org-trello 0.2.9.
 <kbd>C-c o h</kbd> | `M-x org-trello/help-describing-bindings`        | This help message.

 # Use cases